Modern Slavery Statement

 Structure and supply chains

-AQA Education procures goods and services from a range of suppliers, 97% of which are based in the United Kingdom.
-The supply chain categories of goods and services purchased are illustrated in the table below.
+AQA procures goods and services from a range of suppliers, 96% of which are based in the United Kingdom.
+The total proportion of expenditure of our goods and services is highlighted (by supply chain category) in the pie chart below.

 Due diligence processes